 If you have bi-fold doors, you need something that fits extremely close to the glass to allow for full functionality.
 We recommend blinds for bi-fold doors, as they won’t interfere with the folding mechanism and can be individually fitted to each pane.

 For living, dining and bedrooms

-If your patio doors are located in your living, dining or bedroom, opt for a Classic Wooden shutter – something with a timeless, homely look that won’t look harsh or uninviting.
-You can also consider a Tier-on-Tier shutter – one that allows you to operate the top and bottom halves separately.
+If your patio doors are located in your living, dining or bedroom, opt for classic Wooden shutters – something with a timeless, homely look that won’t look harsh or uninviting.
+You can also consider Tier-on-Tier shutters – one that allows you to operate the top and bottom halves separately.
 Although somewhat cumbersome when the doors are open, it can create a nice effect while That way, you can maximise natural light without compromising privacy – especially important for bedrooms.
 Or a Solid shutter – either full or half height – can help achieve a similar effect, as well as help with insulation during the winter months.

 For kitchens or bathrooms

 If your patio doors are situated in rooms that see higher levels of moisture or humidity (such as kitchens or bathrooms), opt for a shutter crafted from a hard-wearing material.
 As standard wood shutters are vulnerable to mould or damage under these conditions, go for something plastic that’s more durable.
 Our Life Time vinyl shutters are made from a lightweight vinyl that won’t warp or fade over time, and are resistant to scratches, dents or other blemishes.

 No matter where your patio doors are situated, a beautiful door shutter will enhance it perfectly.